partridgep/robot-culture/README.md

 # Robot Culture

-A MERN React.js App to access a cloud-deployed database of robots from pop-culture, with CRUD features for signed-in users and admins.
+A MERN React.js responsive app to access a cloud-deployed database of robots from pop-culture, with CRUD features for signed-in users and admins.

 ## Getting Started
-Click [here](https://dashboard.heroku.com/apps/robot-culture) to access the app (please allow 20-30 seconds for Heroku to warm up.)
+Click [here](https://robot-culture.herokuapp.com/) to access the app (please allow 20-30 seconds for Heroku to warm up.)

 ## Technologies Used
 * React.js